Leonardo Fariña

 Jorge Leonardo Fariña (born 5 October 1986) is an Argentine who was implicated in the political scandal known as "The Route of the K-Money" involving entrepreneur Lázaro Báez.

 Until Fariña became the target of a probe into money laundering in 2013, he was known to the Argentine public chiefly as the husband of famous model Karina Jelinek, who separated from him after the scandal broke.
-Because of his high-level involvement in the money manipulations and his marriage to Jelinek, Fariña attracted a great deal of media attention and was identified as the “man most wanted by the [TV interview] programs.”
-The controversy swirling around both his personal and professional life caused La Nación to state that he was at the center of one of the “scandals of the year.”
+Because of his high-level involvement in the money manipulations and his marriage to Jelinek, Fariña attracted a great deal of media attention and was identified as the "man most wanted by the [TV interview] programs."
+The controversy swirling around both his personal and professional life caused La Nación to state that he was at the centre of one of the "scandals of the year."

 As of mid 2014, Fariña is in prison awaiting trial.

 Early life and education

 Fariña grew up in a working-class neighborhood in La Plata.

-He attended the to obtain the degree of accountant, however he dropped out.
-In June 2013, La Nación stated that Fariña had been “a student of accounting until three years ago,” but in the same publication it stated that he dropped it out.
+He attended the to obtain the degree of accountant, however, he dropped out.
+In June 2013, La Nación stated that Fariña had been "a student of accounting until three years ago," but in the same publication it stated that he dropped it out.

 Early in his career, he worked at Dow Agrosciences Argentina.

 Career

 Due to personal connections, Fariña quickly rose to a pivotal role in the orbit of President Néstor Kirchner and businessman Lázaro Báez, playing various roles in Kirchnerite business activities and financial transactions that would later become the subject of investigation and prosecution.
-He was part of a circle of high-earning and high-living young men surrounding Kirchner, but was reportedly the only one who was able to “maintain his expensive tastes and expenses” after Kirchner's death.
-The article described Fariña's connection with powerful leaders as “inexplicable” to “many of those who interacted with him.”
-Fariña would later be described in La Nación as having been “bold and arrogant” and “unpolished” by the usual “corporate standards,” and as having exuded an air of mystery.
-Even as he “moved millions,” he “could owe 500 to 1000 pesos to several friends.”
+He was part of a circle of high-earning and high-living young men surrounding Kirchner, but was reportedly the only one who was able to "maintain his expensive tastes and expenses" after Kirchner's death.
+The article described Fariña's connection with powerful leaders as "inexplicable" to "many of those who interacted with him."
+Fariña would later be described in La Nación as having been "bold and arrogant" and "unpolished" by the usual "corporate standards," and as having exuded an air of mystery.
+Even as he "moved millions," he "could owe 500 to 1000 pesos to several friends."

 Fariña opened a consulting firm named Andrómeda, but other businessmen suspected the legality of his operations, noting that Andrómeda did not have a landline phone or a corporate e-mail address.
 The only contact information available for the firm consisted of Fariña's own cell phone and his e-mail address at gmail.com.

 In late 2010, Fariña approached businessmen and Kirchner intimate Carlos Molinari, head of the firm Rei Fiduciaria, with the idea of starting a luxury-car rental agency.
 Molinari approved of the idea and gave money to Fariña to purchase a fleet of luxury cars and rent them to millionaires.
 The company paid for Fariña's and Jelinek's wedding.

-In February 2013 Fariña was detained at the airport in Ezeiza with $20,000 he was planning to take to Chile.
+In February 2013, Fariña was detained at the airport in Ezeiza with $20,000 he was planning to take to Chile.